MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Scenario

 To make the poll, the application needs a designed HTML file.
-The HTML file must move the post data to the server.
-To transfer the data to the server we will use a web form.
+The HTML file must post the poll results to the server.
+To transfer the results  to the server we will use a web form.

 The main tasks for this exercise are as follows:
-•	Create a static html file with a web form.
+-	Create a static html file with a web form.
-•	Connect it with images and a CSS file.
+-	Connect it with images and a CSS file.
-•	Add the UseStaticFiles middleware.
+-	Add the UseStaticFiles middleware.
-•	Show the html file inside the ASP.Net Core application.
+-	Show the html file inside the ASP.Net Core application.

 ####	Task 1: Create a new project using the ASP.NET Core Empty project template